rolepoint/html2text/test/data/html-escaping.md

-Escaped HTML like <div> or & should NOT remain escaped on output
+Escaped HTML like &lt;div&gt; or & should NOT remain escaped on output